OpenEvalProject/evals/manuscripts/elife-48943/v2/manuscript.md

 The inability of cells carrying the kap123T867A allele to arrest the cell cycle in response to pheromone (this is, to synchronize their cell cycles before cytogamy) will result, most likely, in the fusion of mating partners at different stages of the cell cycle.
 However, once the two cytoplasms fuse, the establishment of a barrier at G2 by the b-factor would resynchronize the respective nuclear content in the resulting filament.
 In the case of mating partners fusing their cytoplasms during G1 to G2 phases (i. e. providing a single nucleus each), the result will be a dikaryotic filament with nuclei arrested at G2.
 Only for those partners that fuse during or immediately after mitosis (and before cytokinesis), the result will be a filament carrying three nuclei (only one partner carried two nuclei before fusion) or four nuclei (the two partners carried two nuclei each), with these nuclei arrested at G2.
 In any case, the final result will be a cell cycle arrested filament (by virtue of b-factor) and therefore it will be proficient for infection, explaining the ability of mutant cells to infect corn plants.
 Interestingly, this ability to synchronize the cell cycle status of distinct nuclei in a common cytoplasm by homeodomain proteins of the b-factor family is the basis for accurate cell division in other basidiomycete dikaryotic fungi such as Coprinopsis cinerea (de Sena-Tomás et al., 2013).

-## The MAPK Kpp2 directs Cdc25 downregulation
+### The MAPK Kpp2 directs Cdc25 downregulation

 We were curious about the observed dramatic decrease in Cdc25 levels upon expression of the fuz7DD allele and whether this observation bears any functional relevance.
 To link the observed downregulation of Cdc25 with the pheromone response, we analyzed the levels of Cdc25 in a1 mating type haploid cells in response to increasing concentrations of a2 synthetic pheromone (Figure 7A).
 We found that the lowest pheromone concentration tested (0.25 μg/ml), although able to induce the formation of cell cycle arrested conjugation tubes (Figure 5A), did not induce a decrease in the levels of Cdc25.
 However, increasing the amount of pheromone (up to 25 μg/ml) was correlated with a decrease in Cdc25 levels, suggesting a dose-response relationship between pheromone cascade signaling and Cdc25 levels.

 ![Figure 7.](https://cdn.elifesciences.org/articles/48943/elife-48943-fig7-v2.jpg)

 **Figure 7.:** (A) High levels of pheromone resulted in a decrease in Cdc25 levels.
 Western blot from extracts obtained from a1 mating-type cells carrying a HA-tagged Cdc25 endogenous allele that were incubated for 6 hr in the presence of the indicated synthetic a2 pheromone concentrations in CMD medium.
 Similar amount of protein extracts was separated by SDS-PAGE.
 Immunoblots were incubated with an antibody against HA.
 As loading control, we used the Cdk1 protein, which can be detected using anti-PSTAIRE (which recognizes both Cdk1 and Cdk5).
 Cell response refers to percentage of cells showing conjugation tube in each culture.
-(B) Inability to retain Cdc25 at the cytoplasm resulted in stabilization of Cdc25 levels in response to expression of the fuz7 allele.
-Western blot analysis to show the level of Cdc25 (upper blot) in cells growing in inducing conditions (CMA) for the expression of DDfuz7 allele during the indicated time.
+(B) Inability to retain Cdc25 at the cytoplasm resulted in stabilization of Cdc25 levels in response to expression of the fuz7DD allele.
+Western blot analysis to show the level of Cdc25 (upper blot) in cells growing in inducing conditions (CMA) for the expression of fuz7DD allele during the indicated time.
 Levels of Cdk1 were used as loading control (bottom blot).
-(DDC) The MAPK Kpp2 is required for down-regulation of Cdc25 levels.
-Strains expressing at the same time fuz7 and DDpcl12 and carrying or not a loss of function allele of kpp2, were grown during the indicated time in inducing conditions (CMA).
+(C) The MAPK Kpp2 is required for down-regulation of Cdc25 levels.
+Strains expressing at the same time fuz7DD and pcl12 and carrying or not a loss of function allele of kpp2, were grown during the indicated time in inducing conditions (CMA).
 Extracts were analyzed by Western blot to detect Cdc25-3HA protein levels (upper blot) and the levels of Cdk1, which were used as loading control (bottom blot).
 (D) Kpp2 is able to interact with Cdc25 upon activation of the pheromone cascade.
 Soluble extracts from strains carrying Cdc25-3HA and a Kpp2KD-GFP tagged in their corresponding endogenous loci, and carrying ectopic copies of the indicated genes under the control of crg1 promoter, as well as additional mutations (also indicated) were incubated with GFP-trap beads and the immunoprecipitates submitted to Western blot with anti-HA (Cdc25) and anti-GFP (Kpp2KD) antibodies in succession.
 Cells were grown in inducing conditions (CMA, (A) or repressive conditions (CMD, (D) for crg1 promoter during 6 hr.
-(E) Scheme of U. maydis Cdc25, showing the N-terminal specific extension, and the postulated MAPK phosphorylation sites, with the Serine residue (in red) exchanged to Alanine in the mutant allele cdc25.
-(AAAF) The N-terminal extension of Cdc25 determines its down-regulation in response to expression of the fuz7 allele.
-Western blot analysis to show the level of Cdc25 or Cdc25 Δ1–270 (upper blot) upon expression of DDfuz7 allele in cells growing in inducing conditions (CMA) for the indicated time.
+(E) Scheme of U. maydis Cdc25, showing the N-terminal specific extension, and the postulated MAPK phosphorylation sites, with the Serine residue (in red) exchanged to Alanine in the mutant allele cdc25AAA.
+(F) The N-terminal extension of Cdc25 determines its down-regulation in response to expression of the fuz7DD allele.
+Western blot analysis to show the level of Cdc25 or Cdc25 Δ1–270 (upper blot) upon expression of fuz7DD allele in cells growing in inducing conditions (CMA) for the indicated time.
 Levels of Cdk1 were used as loading control (bottom blot).
-(DDG) Putative MAPK phosphorylation sites were involved in the down-regulation of Cdc25 in response to expression of the fuz7 allele.
-Western blot analysis to show the level of Cdc25 or Cdc25DDAAA (upper blot) upon expression of fuz7 allele in cells growing in inducing conditions (CMA) for the indicated time.
+(G) Putative MAPK phosphorylation sites were involved in the down-regulation of Cdc25 in response to expression of the fuz7DD allele.
+Western blot analysis to show the level of Cdc25 or Cdc25AAA (upper blot) upon expression of fuz7DD allele in cells growing in inducing conditions (CMA) for the indicated time.
 Levels of Cdk1 were used as loading control (bottom blot).
-(DDH) Cell cycle arrest in response to expression of the fuz7 allele is unaffected by the absence of down-regulation of Cdc25.
-DDfuz7-expressing strains carrying the indicated DDcdc25 alleles, which also carried the NLS-GFP transgene, were incubated in inducing conditions (CMA) for 6 hr.
+(H) Cell cycle arrest in response to expression of the fuz7DD allele is unaffected by the absence of down-regulation of Cdc25. fuz7DD-expressing strains carrying the indicated cdc25 alleles, which also carried the NLS-GFP transgene, were incubated in inducing conditions (CMA) for 6 hr.
 Filaments from each culture were counted and sorted as carrying 1 (cell cycle arrested) or more than one nucleus (not arrested).
 The graph shows the result from three independent experiments, counting more than 100 filaments each (Figure 7—source data 1).
 Means and SDs are shown.
 (I) Quantification of number of filaments showing GFP fluorescence associated with the nucleus in control and strains carrying the indicated cdc25 alleles, expressing pcl12 and incubated for 6 hr in inducing conditions (CMA).
 The graph shows the result from three independent experiments, counting 50 filaments each (Figure 7—source data 2).
-Means and SDs are shown.10.7554/eLife.48943.033Figure 7—source data 1.Figure 7H.10.7554/eLife.48943.034Figure 7—source data 2.Figure 7I.
+Means and SDs are shown.

 We entertained the possibility that the observed downregulation of Cdc25 was a side effect of the permanent cytosolic retention of Cdc25, which might promote its degradation by some way, not necessarily related to the pheromone response.
 In support of this explanation we observed that the downregulation of Cdc25 levels requires the retention of Cdc25 in the cytoplasm, since expression of the fuz7DD allele in a kap123T867A mutant strain does not result in a decrease in Cdc25 levels (Figure 7B).
 However, we also observed that pcl12 ectopic expression, despite being able to arrest the cell cycle and retain Cdc25 in the cytoplasm, was unable to induce a decrease in the Cdc25 level (Figure 3—figure supplement 1C).
 Furthermore, from the above described experiments using different pheromone doses, it was clear that the lowest pheromone concentration (0.25 μg/ml), was able to induce the phosphorylation of Kap123 (Figure 5B) as well as the retention of Cdc25 at cytoplasm (Figure 5C and D), but not its downregulation (Figure 7A).
 These observations suggested that although cytoplasmic retention was required, it was not sufficient to induce the downregulation of Cdc25.